Mzembi to lead new opposition party - Zimbabwe Situation

 “The party notified Zec in November last year and they acknowledged the existence of the party on November 6.
 Prior to this and over a period spanning one-and-a-half years, the visionaries behind this people’s project have been carrying out extensive consultations with Zimbabweans in the diaspora on how to resolve the Zimbabwe crisis going forward after the November 2017 military coup and the controversial 2018 elections which produced a stalemate over legitimacy coupled with the humanitarian crisis and meltdown.”

-He said names of other party executives would be unveiled at the launch as some of them were serving in the Mnangagwa administration.
+He said names of other party executives would be unveiled at the launch as some of them were still serving in Mnangagwa’s administration.

 “The rest of the leadership will be unveiled at the launch.
 We have a 30-member guardian council which is the supreme decision-making body.
 Our leadership spans across people who currently hold government positions and we would like to protect their identity at the moment,” Msipa said.